Eric-Chung-0511/Learning-Record/README.md

 <h2 id="license">🔏 License</h2>

-* This project is licensed under the MIT License.
+* This project is licensed under the Apache 2.0 License.
 For more details, see the [LICENSE](https://github.com/Eric-Chung-0511/Learning-Record/blob/main/LICENSE.md) file.

 **[⇧ back to top ⇧](#top)**